nathanhfoster/library-of-pantheon-backend/docs/index.rst

-.. pwa-store-backend documentation master file, created by sphinx-quickstart.
+.. library-of-pantheon-backend documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pwa-store-backend's documentation!
+Welcome to library-of-pantheon-backend's documentation!
 ======================================================================

 .. toctree::